softvisio-node/core/docs/tmp.md

 const file = new TmpFile();
 ```

-Temporary file is removed automatically on precess exit or on `JavaScript` garbage collection.
+Temporary file is removed automatically on process exit or on garbage collection if goes out of the scope.

 ### new tmp.TmpFile( options? )